 The Tour de Mont Blanc follows some ancient paths which have been used for many centuries.
-You will be walking in the footsteps of Roman soldiers and and Celtic tribes who used the Col Du Bonhomme as a trade route.
-In fact as you walk up the valley towards the Col you are following an old Roman road and cross a Roman Built Bridge in the forest near Chalet de Nant Borrant.
+You will be walking in the footsteps of Roman soldiers and Celtic tribes who used the Col Du Bonhomme as a trade route.
+In fact, as you walk up the valley towards the Col you are following an old Roman road and cross a Roman Built Bridge in the forest near Chalet de Nant Borrant.
 The Tour de Mont Blanc trails began as Sheperd’s paths used to move herds between valleys and for trade between the populations scattered through the valleys of the region.

 The Tour De Mont Blanc as we know it now was first attempted in 1767 by Horace Benedict de Saussure and companions.
 This was the same intrepid individual who put up a reward for the first person to climb Mont Blanc itself – the reward was claimed in 1786 by two Chamonix men and Saussure himself claimed the third ascent of the mountain.

 This was an era when the cultural attitudes towards the mountains themselves underwent a great change.
 They had historically been viewed with fear and trepidation – they were dangerous places full of the uncontrollable forces of nature and commonly believed to be home to demons and evil spirits who’d interfere with a traveler’s journey – they were to be avoided at all costs.